Quentin50/Getaround-deployment/README.md

 ### Links
 ## Presentation video
 TODO
-## Dashboard on heroku
+## Dashboard
+[GetAround Dashboard](https://getaround-dashboard-qg2022.herokuapp.com/)

 I am using the free Heroku version so allow up to one minute to get the first response if the API is sleeping.
 Furthermore, I won't support it in the future so it may not be working anymore after December 2022.
-[GetAround Dashboard](https://getaround-dashboard-qg2022.herokuapp.com/)

 ### Objective